aztekmq/java-review/README.md

 - `scripts/compile_beginner.sh` – Runs `make all` in `beginner/` with command tracing to show each compilation step.
 - `scripts/compile_intermediate.sh` – Compiles intermediate labs with `set -x` and status banners for every file.
 - `scripts/compile_advanced.sh` – Builds advanced labs, echoing progress and any generated artifacts.
+- `scripts/build_container_image.sh` – Compiles the container lab, packages the JAR, and builds the Docker image with verbose Docker progress output.
 - `scripts/build_analyzer.sh` – Maven package build for the analyzer with verbose shell tracing.
 - `scripts/ci_compile_all.sh` – Orchestrates all of the above, useful for CI pipelines or local smoke checks.